Spain’s Most Prominent Performance Artist, Angélica Liddell, Visits UMass Amherst for Special Performance on April 24

-On April 24, Liddell will perform a selection of these poems in Spanish with English supertitles.
+During her visit, Liddell will perform a selection of these poems in Spanish with English supertitles.
 A group of eight translators worked on a collaborative translation of the text.
-Among them are UMass Amherst students, community members, and professors Regina Galasso (Languages, Literatures, and Cultures—Spanish and Portuguese) and Harley Erdman (Theater).
-Professor David Rodríguez-Solás (Languages, Literatures, and Cultures—Spanish and Portuguese) has organized Liddell’s visit to UMass.
+Among them are UMass Amherst students, community members and professors Regina Galasso (languages, literatures and cultures—Spanish and Portuguese) and Harley Erdman (theater).
+Professor David Rodríguez-Solás (languages, literatures and cultures—Spanish and Portuguese) organized Liddell’s visit to UMass.

-Angélica Liddell is an actor, director, performance artist, playwright, and poet.
-In 1993, she founded her own theater company, Atra Bilis, and has since directed over twenty of her own texts.
-Liddell won the 2012 National Literature Award with her play La Casa de la Fuerza (House of Strength), which she presented at the prestigious Theater Festival in Avignon.
+Liddell is an actor, director, performance artist, playwright and poet.
+In 1993, she founded her own theater company, Atra Bilis, and has since directed more than 20 of her own works.
+Liddell won the 2012 National Literature Award with her play La Casa de la Fuerza (House of Strength), which she presented at the Theater Festival in Avignon.
 In 2013, she was awarded the Silver Lyon at the Venice Bienale for “recognizing her ability to turn poetry into a text that shakes the world.”

-Angélica Liddell’s visit is possible by the support of the following sponsors: Embassy of Spain; the UMass Amherst College of Humanities and Fine Arts; Department of Languages, Literatures, and Cultures; Spanish and Portuguese Program; Modern European Studies; The Translation Center; UMass Arts Council.
+Liddell’s visit is possible by the support of the following sponsors: Embassy of Spain; College of Humanities and Fine Arts; department of languages, literatures, and cultures, Spanish and Portuguese program, Modern European studies, Translation Center, UMass Arts Council.